tandi-c/3820ICT_P2-Work-Integrated-Learning-Part-2/README.md

 ## To use cmu model (Not default)

-Download graph_opt.pb from http://www.mediafire.com/file/qlzzr20mpocnpa3/graph_opt.pb and place in "models\graph\cmu"
+Download graph_opt.pb from http://www.mediafire.com/file/qlzzr20mpocnpa3/graph_opt.pb and place in "\tf_pose_estimation\models\graph\cmu"